|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Making sitaphal cream is as easy as it gets.
-It's a few ingredients and just a few simple steps!
+It's a few ingredients and just a few simple steps.
 Even though it doesn't freeze well, you can still have it at short notice.
-Deseeding custard apples is time-consuming work but totally worth it.
+Deseeding custard apples is time-consuming work, but totally worth it.
 One time-saving tip is to buy them in season and deseed a big batch, then divide into portions and freeze in freezer bags.
-That way all you do is take out, thaw and use when you feel the urge for a yummy, easy dessert!
+That way all you do is take out, thaw, and use when you feel the urge for a yummy and easy-to-make dessert.

-Sitaphal cream is the kind of dessert that makes you feel you've died and gone straight to dessert heaven!!
+Sitaphal cream is the kind of dessert that makes you feel you've died and gone straight to dessert heaven.
 It is so rich and creamy.
-That said, you can only have a little at a time or then be prepared to exercise it off the next day!
-We feel like I need not say more on the subject.
-Try it!
+That said, you can only have a little at a time, or then be prepared to exercise it off the next day.
+We feel like there's no need to say more on the subject.
+Try it yourself and see.

 Gather the ingredients.

 If you want smaller pieces of fruit in the cream, roughly chop up the fruit into pieces of the size you prefer.